Executive Summaries

 The purpose of the Energy Center is to accelerate development and deployment of critical and innovative technologies in the areas of (1) Fossil Fuels; (2) Energy Storage; (3) Cyber Security for Energy Infrastructure; (4) Energy-Water Nexus, while facilitating cooperation among consortia of U.S. and Israeli companies, research institutes, and universities.

-The expansion of the U.S.- Israel energy cooperation was authorized in the U.S.- Israel Strategic Partnership Act of 2014.
-This legislation included authorization for the establishment of a joint U.S.- Israel Energy Center.
+The expansion of U.S.-Israel energy cooperation was authorized under the U.S.-Israel Strategic Partnership Act of 2014, which included authorization for the establishment of a joint U.S.-Israel Energy Center.

-The goal of the Energy Center is to promote energy security and economic development through the research and development of innovative energy technologies, by facilitating expanded cooperation between consortia of U.S. and Israeli companies, universities and research institutions.
+In June 2018, the DOE and MOE signed an Implementation Agreement for the U.S.-Israel Energy Center, fully named the “U.S.-Israel Center of Excellence for Energy, Engineering, and Water Technology”.
+The goal of the Energy Center is to promote energy security and economic development through research and development of innovative energy technologies, by facilitating expanded cooperation between consortia of U.S. and Israeli companies, universities, and research institutions.

 Fossil Energy – The GoMed consortium aims to create technologies that will help companies to reduce carbon emissions and improve environmental safety.